Home Library Builder For 0-2: Great Start!

 1. How many books do you have for your baby?

 You should try to have between 11 and 15 books available for your baby.
-You’ll want to select stiff board books that are easy to handle.
+I Love You Through and Through is a beloved bestselling board book about the love between parent and child—and child and his cuddly stuffed animal!
+You’ll also want to select stiff board books that are easy to handle.
 A book like Baby Faces (published by DK Publishing) is ideal, since babies particularly enjoy looking at faces.
 You might also select soft vinyl and cloth books that are easy for babies to handle.
 Hello?
 Hello? is a delightful soft, blue-jean cloth book that is shaped like a telephone and features jingle bells in the receiver along with big puffy wheels.
 This should keep baby busy for a long time.
 Also check out some of these classics and favorites.

 3. How many bedtime books do you have to help your baby go to sleep at night?

 Best answer: You’ll want to include between 2-4 books in your library that promote a bedtime routine, a time when you and your child read books with soothing verses, lullabies and night songs.
-Try reading the classic Goodnight Moon at bedtime until you and your child know it by heart, then read it again and some more.
+Try reading classics like Good Night, I Love You or Goodnight Moon at bedtime until you and your child know it by heart, then read it again and some more.
 When the Dark Comes Dancing: A Bedtime Poetry Book by Nancy Larrick is also a favorite--just the right activity to help your child go to sleep.
 Check out some of our other favorite bedtime stories for babies and toddlers.

 4. What is the percentage of predictable (rhythm and rhyme) books in your child’s library?